WinVector/vtreat/README.md

     [`Python` multinomial classification
     example](https://github.com/WinVector/pyvtreat/blob/master/Examples/Multinomial/MultinomialExample.md).

-In all cases: variable preperation is intended to be a “one liner.”
+In all cases: variable preparation is intended to be a “one liner.”

 These current revisions of the examples are designed to be small, yet complete.
 So as a set they have some overlap, but the user can rely